 For knees, arthroscopic debridement can smooth out loose fragments or flaps for patients suffering from mechanical pain in the knee.
 If accelerated knee cartilage damage is caused by malalignment, an osteotomy procedure can also be performed to realign the joint.
 In this procedure, the bone is realigned to prevent accelerated damage.

 For those with cartilage damage, new treatments are also emerging.
 “There are newer agents that we can use to inject into the hip and knee that may be safer for alleviating pain, with little to no risk for complications,” says Dr. Bhatia.

 This includes a technique that uses matrix-induced autologous chondrocyte implantation (MACI) to restore knee cartilage.
 According to Dr. Bhatia, the first step in MACI involves taking a sample of the patient’s cartilage from a non-weight-bearing part of the knee.
 The tissue is sent to a lab, where cells are embedded in a special collagen membrane that promotes tissue growth.
 During surgery, the new tissue, called the MACI membrane, is trimmed to the desired size and shape, and secured to the bone.

 Stay Active, Longer

-As the number of joint replacement surgeries continues to grow, Northwestern Medicine Hip and Knee Joint Preservation Center at Central DuPage Hospital is serving a growing number of patients seeking alternative options.
+As the number of joint replacement surgeries continues to grow, Northwestern Medicine Hip and Knee Joint Preservation Center is serving a growing number of patients seeking alternative options.
 “Joint replacement produces outstanding results for people,” says Dr. Bhatia.
 “But if we can help individuals avoid joint replacement, or delay it, it helps keep them more active in their life.
 That’s what we’re trying to achieve.”